Overloaded voter check-in system partly blamed for long early voting lines in Georgia

 “Just really capacity,” Secretary of State Brad Raffensperger (R) said during a Wednesday news conference when asked to explain the bandwidth problem.
 “If you look at the amount of information that’s just flowing — it’s like everyone jumping on [Interstate] 285 in the morning, and sometimes you have to stagger out the rush hour."

-According to the Secretary of State’s office, 128,590 Georgia residents cast ballots in-person on Monday, a more than 40 percent increase from the then-record first day of in-person voting ahead of the November 2016 election.
+According to the secretary of state’s office, 128,590 Georgia residents cast ballots in person on Monday, a more than 40 percent increase from the previous record first day of in-person voting, ahead of the November 2016 election.

-As of noon on Thursday, 447,704 people had voted early in-person.
+As of noon on Thursday, 447,704 people had voted early in person.

 When asked Wednesday when the issue would be resolved, Raffensperger said: “We’re working on that today, we’ll be continuing to revisit that.”

-The secretary of state’s office and the vendor tried to fix the bandwidth issue multiple times since Monday, officials said.
+The secretary of state’s office and the vendor have tried to fix the bandwidth issue multiple times since Monday, officials said.
 After a fix on Wednesday afternoon, voting centers began to see shorter wait times.
 Not all polling locations had problems, according to Raffensperger’s office.

-Cobbs County elections director Janine Eveler told The Washington Post she saw improvements as of Thursday.
+Cobb County elections director Janine Eveler told The Washington Post she saw improvements as of Thursday.

 She said “several overnight fixes” to the computer systems were attempted Monday and Tuesday, but after the fix on Wednesday, “it’s much faster.”